Devils select Swiss center Nico Hischier with No. 1 pick - News 12 Now

-CHICAGO (AP) — The New Jersey Devils have selected center Nico Hischier with the No. 1 overall pick in the NHL draft.
+CHICAGO (AP) — The New Jersey Devils selected center Nico Hischier with the No. 1 overall pick in the NHL draft on Friday night.

-The Philadelphia Flyers then grabbed center Nolan Patrick with the second selection.
+The Philadelphia Flyers then grabbed center Nolan Patrick with the second selection, and the expansion Vegas Golden Knights made center Cody Glass their first-ever pick at No. 6.

 Hischier fits in nicely with general manager Ray Shero’s desire to put a faster team on the ice.
 New Jersey is coming off its worst season in nearly three decades, finishing with a 28-40-14 record.